What is the best size for a baby quilt? Click Here to find a size chart.

 Make sure to use a batting with your baby clothes quilt.
 Select a batting that allows the quilting to be up to 6 inches apart or wider.
 This will ensure the batting has been manufactured to be stable, even with minimal quilting stitches.

-6. Simple Quilting for Baby Clothes Quilt
+6. Conclusion - Simple Quilting for Baby Clothes Quilt

 I loaded Betty's baby clothes quilt on my rolling rail quilting frame.
 This quilting frame is set up larger than your quilt so you can stitch across from edge to edge in one pass.
 I can layer and baste my quilt directly on this style of quilting frame.